Dangerous Rhetoric: Blood libel and Ritual Killing

-Tales of ritual murders spread to and across mainland Europe, but in March 1475, shortly before Christian Easter observance and the Jewish festival of Passover, when the body of a two year old boy called Simon was found in the Italian city of Trent, were Jews first accused of killing Christian children for their blood in the false belief it was a requirement in the making of Passover matzah.
+Tales of ritual murders spread across mainland Europe, but in March 1475, shortly before the Christian Easter observance and the Jewish festival of Passover, Jews were first accused of killing a Christian child for his blood when the body of a two-year-old boy named Simon was found in the Italian city of Trent.
+This false belief suggested that such killings were a requirement for making Passover matzah.

 Sources